Denise Richards: Business

-Media image
+Media image and legacy

 Richards's appearance has often been the subject of media attention.
-In 1999, she was ranked #9 in Maxim's 50 Sexiest Women.
+In 1999, she was ranked No. 9 in Maxim's 50 Sexiest Women.
 In 2001, she was voted #2 in FHM's 100 Sexiest Women, #5 in FHMs 100 Sexiest Women and #19 in AskMen.com's 50 Most Beautiful Women.
 She was named one of the "100 Hottest Women of All-Time" by Men's Health.
 In 2002, Richards was ranked at number 21 in Stuff magazine's "102 Sexiest Women in the World."
 In 2011, Men's Health ranked her at number 61 on their list of "100 Hottest Women of All Time."
 Shape magazine ranked her at number 7 on their list of "10 of Our Fave Bond Girls: Then and Now."

+In 2026, the asteroid was named in her honor.

 Personal life

 Richards became engaged to actor Charlie Sheen on December 26, 2001, and they were married on June 15, 2002, at the estate of Spin City creator Gary David Goldberg.
 They have two daughters together.
 In March 2005, while pregnant with their second child, Richards filed for divorce from Sheen.
 She sought a restraining order against Sheen, alleging death threats against her.
 On April 19, 2006, Richards filed formal legal papers seeking a divorce from Sheen under the laws of the state of California.
 The divorce was finalized on November 30, 2006; Sheen was ordered to stay 300 feet away from his ex-wife and their daughters, except during supervised visits.
-In May 2010, Sheen surrendered legal custody of Sam and Lola to Richards.
-They previously had joint legal custody of their daughters.
+In May 2010, Sheen surrendered legal custody of their daughters to Richards.
+They previously had joint legal custody of them.
 According to a source, Richards wanted sole legal custody, given Sheen's "marital turmoil, sobriety issues, and criminal problems" and he did not fight it.
 Under their divorce agreement, she had primary physical custody and he had visitation rights.

 By mid-2012, Richards and Sheen were on good terms, often spending time together with their children.
 In 2012, Sheen made a cameo appearance in her movie Madea's Witness Protection, while Richards appeared in Sheen's television series Anger Management.
 In a move supported by Sheen, in May 2013, Richards was awarded temporary custody of his twin sons born in 2009 to Sheen and his wife Brooke Mueller, after the children were removed from Mueller's home by child protective services due to concerns over drug use.

-In June 2011, Richards adopted a third daughter, Eloise Joni Richards, as a single parent.
-Her middle name honors Richards' deceased mother.
+In June 2011, Richards adopted a third daughter as a single parent.
 Richards adopted her at birth, following a two-year adoption process.
-Eloise has a rare chromosomal disorder, Monosomy 8p, which affects her speech.
-Richards has worked on learning sign language to communicate with her daughter.
+Her daughter has a rare chromosomal disorder, Monosomy 8p, which affects her speech.
+Richards has worked on learning sign language to communicate with her.